 Contact information for International Admissions and Services

-The IAS office is open Monday through Friday, 8 a.m. to 5 p.m.
+- The IAS office will be closed December 25, 2014 and will reopen January, 5, 2015; Regular business hours are Monday through Friday, 8 a.m. to 5 p.m.
 Eastern Daylight Time.

 Phone: (269) 387-5865